paulbricman/secondbrain/_notes/_buffer.md

 Memory is like a manuscript
-Neural activity is like airflow, pressure and vector field Location on neural manifold during emulation crucial
+Neural activity is like airflow, pressure and vector field Location on neural manifold during emulation crucial Written word as proxy for imitated thought this is briliant

 Semantic clustering of book paragraphs for necronimicon